 First, we are interested in the molecular function and mechanism of Iroquois (Irx) transcription factors in the heart, which are not only implicated in organ development, but also in energy homeostasis regulation.
-We are currently investigating the individual and overlapping functions of Irx proteins in development and disease of cardiac conduction system and ventricular chambers.
+We are currently investigating the individual and overlapping functions of Irx proteins in the development and disease of the cardiac conduction system and ventricular chambers.

-Second, we are investigating metabolism of the heart and its communications with other core metabolic tissues/organs (e.g. adipose tissue and liver).
+Second, we are investigating the metabolism of the heart and its communications with other core metabolic tissues/organs (e.g., adipose tissue and liver).

-Using genetically engineered mice as our principal models, we integrate physiology with molecular and systems biology approaches to address the fundamental questions in heart function and diseases.
+Using genetically engineered mice as our primary models, we integrate physiology with molecular and systems biology approaches to address the fundamental questions of heart function and diseases.

 - The function and molecular mechanism of Irx3 in the ventricular conduction system programming in the developing and diseased heart.

 - Transcriptional and non-transcriptional functions of Irx5 in the diseased heart.

 - Metabolic flexibility and responses of the heart to maintain its functions during nutritional and metabolic challenges.

 See current publications list at PubMed.